 The Maryland Department of Legislative Services’ annual synopsis of the General Assembly’s time in Annapolis provides an update on taxes, education, transportation, environmental, and health issues addressed in bills that passed – and didn’t pass – in the 2023 Session.

-As described by the Department of Legislative Services, The 90 Day Report is divided into multiple parts, each dealing with a major policy area.
-Each part contains a discussion of most bills passed, including comparisons with previous sessions and current law, background information, and a discussion of significant bills that did not pass.
+As the Maryland Department of Legislative Services describes, the 90 Day Report is divided into 12 parts, each discussing a major policy area.
+Each part contains a discussion of the majority of bills passed in that policy area, including comparisons with previous sessions and current law, background information, and a discussion of significant bills that did not pass.

 The areas include, among others (links will take the reader to the start of each section, though there are other references throughout the document):